TritonDataCenter/rfd/rfd/0087/README.md

 In addition to filters, docker events supports a `since` and an `until`.
-The `until` would be pretty straight-forward to implement for *future* values if it weren't for the fact that it gives you all data since the daemon last started.
+The `until` would be pretty straight-forward to implement for *future* values if it weren't for the fact that it gives you all data since the daemon last started (unless you also pass a --since value).
 This means if I do:

 ```
 docker events --filter event=start --until=2017-01-27T20:15:00